Summer Mediterranean Farro Salad (Vegan)

 • Zucchini

 • Carrots.
-Ideally of different colors for more of a confetti effect.
+Ideally, use carrots of different colors for more of a confetti effect.

 • Radicchio

 • Grapes.
-I'm currently infatuated with mini Champagne grapes; they're delicious and so perfect for this salad since they're small and add to the confetti effect.
-If you can't find them, regular grapes (I'd get purple) are fine, but you might want to cut them into quarters.
+I've shown mini Champagne grapes in these photos; they're perfect for this salad since they're small.
+If you can't find them, regular purple grapes will work fine, but you might want to cut them into quarters for easier eating.

 • Fresh basil